clinical-meteor/cookbook/cookbook/namespacing.md

 }
 ````

-Note:  we do *not* recommend the use of Less, Styl, or SCSS mixins.
+Note:  we do not recommend the use of mixins.
 They tend to be brittle, and hamper a teams ability to refactor code.